What a CMO needs to Know About Risk Management: Key Ingredients for Success

 Register Now

-The program will highlight the ways in which a CMO can amplify the quality, safety and risk message in a hospital.
+The program highlights the ways in which a CMO can amplify the quality, safety, and risk message in a hospital.

 Objectives: